 Our group of 9 paddlers in 5 kayaks (I was in the only single boat) paddled through vertical mountain scenery alongside Ikaasatsivaq Fjord.
 Loaded down with camping gear and food, we paddled an average of 20 km (12.4 miles) each day.
-I carried my SLR camera on deck in a Ortlieb dry bag for quick access.
+I carried my SLR camera on deck in a Ortlieb Aqua Zoom camera dry bag for quick access.

-Here I am, enjoying an un-named glacial-fed river and mountain scenery on Ammassalik Island near our camp on Sammileq Fjord.
+Enjoying an un-named glacial-fed river and mountain scenery on Ammassalik Island near our camp on Sammileq Fjord.
 The glaciated mountain Qimmeertaajaliip Qaqqartivaa rises 974 meters in the distance.

 Tiniteqilaaq on Sermilik Fjord

 On Day 3, we made a quick stop in the settlement of Tiniteqilaaq to re-supply our food (and enjoy some ice-cream bars).
-Most settlements, even Tiniteqilaaq with a population of around 110 people, has a decent grocery story stocked with imported and locally hunted foods.
+Most settlements, even Tiniteqilaaq with a population of only around 110 people, has a decent grocery story stocked with imported and locally hunted foods.
 Here, we also get our first glimpse of the Greenland icecap and the iceberg-filled Sermilik Fjord, which we will be exploring for the next 4 days.

 Navigating through Icebergs on Sermilik Fjord

 81 km long and ranging from 5 to 14 km wide, Sermilik Fjord is full of icebergs calving from the Helheim, Fenris and Midgard Glaciers.
 Google Earth images show that some of these icebergs can be 1 km across.
-Our route took us 7 km north from Tiniteqilaaq, where we then enjoyed a day away from the kayaks to climb nearby hills.
+Our route took us 7 km north from Tiniteqilaaq, where we then enjoyed a day away from the kayaks to climb nearby mountains.

 We enjoyed watching icebergs moving with the tidal currents over our 36-hour stay at this camp.
 It was interesting to see them all moving at different speeds and different directions, even colliding with each other.
 My theory is that icebergs of various depths can get pushed around in different directions by currents flowing in different directions at different depths.
-Watch their dance in this experimental time-lapse video.
+Watch them dance in this time-lapse video.